HomeCalculatorsConstructionAir Conditioner BTU Calculator

 Construction

-Calculate the BTU cooling capacity your air conditioner needs based on room square footage, sun exposure, and number of occupants.
+Calculate the BTU cooling capacity your air conditioner needs based on room square footage, sun exposure, and occupants.
 Get an instant sizing estimate.

 505,000